 Your teeth affect your whole body.
 When they’re healthy, you’re healthier too.
 A missing tooth can affect your bite, speech and eating choices.
 As you rely more on your remaining teeth, you increase the chance they will wear out prematurely, or be damaged or lost.
 You may also experience headaches and/or jaw pain.
 Who would want their appearance and health to deteriorate?
 That’s the natural consequence of missing teeth – the jaw literally melts away.
 Generally, people will lose 25% of their supporting jawbone structure within the first year after tooth loss.
+Dental implants are more easily placed when teeth are first extracted because bone replacement becomes more complex as time passes.
+The great news?
+Implants act just like your natural teeth.
+They safeguard and preserve your bone structure, oral health and appearance.
+Your dentist and the implant surgeon will provide you with options so that you can make the most informed decision concerning tooth replacement.

 Over a period of time, the jawbone associated with missing teeth atrophies or is reabsorbed.
 This often leaves a condition in which there is poor quality and quantity of bone suitable for placement of dental implants.
 In these situations, most patients are not candidates for placement of dental implants.
 Today, we have the ability to replace lost bone where needed.
 This not only gives us the opportunity to place implants of proper length and width, it also gives us a chance to restore functionality and aesthetic appearance.